lambdaclass/concrete/research/predictable-execution/predictable-execution.md

 3. no FFI
 4. no blocking calls in selected profiles
 5. restricted stdlib surface
+6. no indirect-call escape in the analyzed profile unless classified explicitly

 Some are harder and may begin as report-only: